-1. Do as much as possible while the kids are still in school
+1. Do as much as possible before Christmas break starts

 Since I’ve ordered most of their gifts already, I plan to wrap all presents this week.
 This way, when the kids are home for Christmas break I won’t have to lock myself in my bedroom to wrap presents.
 This allows me the option of locking myself in my bedroom simply to get away from my kids.

 This week I’m also hoping to meal plan and grocery shop for many, if not all, of the break meals.
 It’s been some time since I’ve had to take all three kids to the grocery store, and I’d like to keep that streak alive if possible.

 2. Use Santa and Elf on the Shelf to your advantage

 “Kids, if you’re borderline between being on the Naughty List vs. being on the Nice List, cleaning your rooms may just tip the scales in your favor.”